Bird of Washington

 The Bird of Washington, Washington Eagle, or Great Sea Eagle (Falco washingtonii, F. washingtoniensis, F. washingtonianus, or Haliaetus washingtoni) was a putative species of sea eagle which was claimed in 1826 and published by John James Audubon in his famous work The Birds of America.
+It was most notable for its reported wingspan of 10 feet 2 inches.
 The validity of this species has been questioned since 1870, and the consensus among modern ornithologists is that it was fabricated.
 Theories about its true nature include the following: